mindactuate/multi-project-milestone-calculator/README.md

 - All labels, buttons, tooltips, warnings, CSV headers, and toasts are translated
 - Language preference is persisted

-### Privacy
+### Privacy & Legal
 - **100% client-side** — all data stays in your browser's `localStorage`
 - No server, no cookies, no tracking, no analytics
-- No external API calls — the only external resources are Google Fonts
+- **No external resources** — no Google Fonts, no CDN calls, no tracking pixels
+- System fonts only (SF Mono, Segoe UI, etc.) — zero network requests beyond the HTML itself
+- Built-in **Impressum** (Legal Notice) and **Datenschutzerklärung** (Privacy Policy) modals with placeholder templates ready for your details — required for DSGVO/GDPR compliance when hosting in Germany

 ---